 While that might sound like a sweetheart deal, the devil is in the details.
 Some stock option lenders take 40% (or more) of your equity, so you could potentially be forfeiting gains in exchange for the downside protection of not having to self-fund.

 Another stock option financing route is to take a loan against your pre-IPO shares for a flat fee.
-A Forge Options Exercise Bridge Loan, for example, provides financing for private share option exercises if you’re willing to sell the resulting shares upon exercise.
+Some lenders provide financing for private share option exercises if you're willing to sell the resulting shares upon exercise.

-As part of the process, Forge Lending works with you for a flat rate to provide you a loan to fund your options exercise, where the resulting shares serve as collateral for the loan.
+With this type of loan, the resulting shares typically serve as collateral.
 Interest and additional fees may apply in certain circumstances, which would be discussed and confirmed before a loan is provided.
-Separately, Forge Markets charges a commission when you sell the shares.
+When you sell the shares, the lender is repaid from the proceeds.

 Another possibility is to take out other types of loans, like a personal loan or a home equity loan, that you can use to finance your stock option exercise.
 However, these types of loans can carry additional risks and costs.
 For example, if you can't pay back your home equity loan due to your company shares losing value, your home could be at risk of foreclosure.